SCCapstone/Mesosphere/Readme.md

 ## Testing Technology

-In some cases you need to install test runners, etc. Explain how.
+In some cases you need to install test runners, etc. TBD.

 ## Running Tests

-Explain how to run the automated tests.
+TBD, contingent upon completion of available tests.

 # Authors